pegaltier/backtest-kit/README.md

 #### Boundary Semantics:

 All methods use **strict exclusive boundaries** - candles at exact boundary times are excluded.
 This prevents accidental inclusion of boundary conditions in backtest logic and ensures consistent behavior across cache and runtime.

+According to this `timestamp` of a candle in backtest-kit is exactly the `openTime`, not `closeTime`

 **Key principle:** A candle is included only if it **fully closed** before the upper boundary.